adel3li/soft-skills/README.md

 # lifelong_learner
-This repository will be about lifelong learning
+This repository will be about lifelong learning.